-Figure EO3 shows the sales trends by industry from 2008 to 2018.
-The Lodging Sector has experienced the greatest change with a 10 percent average growth rate in the last 10 years.
+Figure EO3 shows the sales trends by industry from 20011 to 2020.
+The Lodging Sector has experienced the greatest change with a 10 percent average growth rate in the last 10 years until the impacts of COVID were felt amidst lodging restrictions.
 The Retail Industry still slightly leads all other sectors in absolute dollar terms.

 Because Park City's economy relies heavily on the ski industry and tourism, sales tax revenues are extremely seasonable.
 Figure E04 represents seasonality by industry.
 The Service Sector is the most seasonal with 61 percent of service-related sales coming during Quarter 3.
+The Lodging

-The Lodging Sector-which includes skiing and entertainment amongst other services-is also highly seasonal; 51 percent of sales tax revenues coming during Quarter 3.
+Sector-which includes skiing and entertainment amongst other services-is also highly seasonal; 51 percent of sales tax revenues coming during Quarter 3.
 The Restaurant/Bar Sector showed slight seasonality with 41 percent of total sales coming in Quarter 3, with the rest of its quarters demonstrating minimal variance of seasonality.